 A long cooling time is unnecessary and can reduce production efficiency and make it challenging to demold complex products.
 Forced demolding can also lead to demolding stress.

 The other times in the molding cycle are related to the degree of continuity and automation in the production process.

 1. Injection pressure

-The pressure of the hydraulic cylinder is transmitted to the plastic melt through the screw of the injection molding machine.
+The pressure from the hydraulic cylinder is transmitted to the plastic melt through the machine’s screw.

-The existence of pressure is to overcome the resistance in the melt flow process, or conversely, the resistance in the flow process needs to be offset by the pressure of the injection molding machine to ensure the smooth filling process.
+The pressure is necessary to overcome the resistance in the flow of the melt.
+Conversely, the pressure from the injection molding machine must offset the resistance in the flow process to ensure smooth filling.

-If the internal exhaust of the mold cavity is good, the final pressure at the front end of the melt is atmospheric pressure.
+If the mold cavity’s internal exhaust is adequate, the final pressure at the front end of the melt will be atmospheric pressure.

 2. Injection time

 The term “injection time” refers to the duration needed for the plastic melt to fill the cavity, excluding auxiliary processes such as mold opening and closing.